adekolaolat/granular-data-security-sql-server-fabric/docs/mask-pii.md

 # Granting access to stakeholders

-The first step is to identify the fields that have PII that requires masking.

-These fields should be modified to mask their data.
+The first step is to identify the fields that have PII, so I can apply the dynamic masking for the column.
+These fields will  be altered to mask  according to the type of masking needed.

 | Fields |
 | ------------- |